aleph2c/miros/doc/i_mongol_example.rst

 use the RabbitMq *fanout* strategy.
 Each layer will have a different encryption key.
 Debugging an encrypted blob can be frustrating; so we want to make sure we can *see* our design while we play with the encryption key for the first type of mesh networking.
-When we are happy with the design; we will turn off the instrumentation and release the horde (in a lab).
+To distinguish between the two different types of networking, I will call one the mesh and the other the snoop network.
+When we are happy with the design; we will turn off the instrumentation, remove our ability to snoop and release the horde (in a lab).

 By using RabbitMq, every running Horse Archer program on any connected computer will look like a node in our mesh network.
 This is great; it means we can